sunpy/sunpy/doc/source/guide/tour.rst

 For more information about maps checkout the :doc:`map guide <data_types/maps>` and the :ref:`map`.

-Lightcurve
+TimeSeries
 ----------

-SunPy handles time series data, fundamental to the study of any real world phenomenon, by creating a lightcurve object.
-A lightcurve consists of two parts; times and measurements taken at those times.
+SunPy handles time series data, fundamental to the study of any real world phenomenon, by creating a TimeSeries object.
+A timeseries consists of two parts; times and measurements taken at those times.
 The data can either be in your current Python session, alternatively within a local or remote file.
-Let's create some fake data and pass it into a lightcurve object.
+Let's create some fake data and pass it into a timeseries object.

 .. plot::
     :include-source:

     import numpy as np
     import sunpy.data.sample
-    from sunpy.lightcurve import LightCurve
+    import sunpy.timeseries as ts

-    times = np.arange(1000) * 2.0
+    my_timeseries = ts.TimeSeries(sunpy.data.sample.GOES_LIGHTCURVE, source='XRS')
-    signal = np.sin(np.arange(1000)*0.02 ) + np.random.random(1000)
+    my_timeseries.peek()

-    light_curve = LightCurve.create({"signal": signal},index = times)
+We've created this timeseries object by passing TimeSeries a string which represent the name of a GOES lightcurve file.
-    light_curve.peek()
+The ``.peek()`` method plots the timeseries data and displays the plot with some default settings.

-Within LightCurve.create, we have a dictionary that contains a single entry with key "signal" containing a list of 1000 entries (0-999).
-The accompanying set of times is passed in via the index keyword argument.
-If no times are passed into index, a default set of time indices is generated.
+You can also use ``my_timeseries.plot()`` if you want more control over the style of the output plot.

-For more information about lightcurves, check out the :doc:`lightcurve guide <data_types/lightcurve>` and the and the :ref:`lightcurve_code_ref`.
+For more information about TimeSeries, check out the :doc:`timeseries guide <data_types/timeseries>` and the and the :ref:`timeseries_code_ref`.

 .. this should be a better example, for example grabbing goes data...